-3. What can the MSDS tell you about a product?
+5. What can the MSDS tell you about a product?

 - The hazardous ingredients in the product, and the safe exposure level for each one.
 Cal/OSHA has set permissible exposure limits (PELs) for many hazardous chemicals.
-The company has to keep your exposure below these limits. - The flammability of the product, and fire prevention measures you need to take. - What kinds of personal protective equipment you need (like a respirator or gloves). - The volatility of the product (the likelihood that vapors will get in the air).
-Highly volatile products are more dangerous for two reasons.
-They may be more likely to catch fire, and there's also more danger of breathing the vapors.
-Keep containers of highly volatile liquids tightly closed as much as possible. - How to store the product safely.
+The company has to keep your exposure below these limits. - The flammability of the product, and fire prevention measures you need to take. - What kinds of personal protective equipment you need (like a respirator or gloves). - The volatility of the product (the likelihood that vapors will get in the air). - How to store the product safely.
 For example, some products should be stored away from heat, light, or water.
 Some should never be stored near other products with which they could have a chemical reaction.
 (These are called incompatible chemicals.) - How to dispose of the product safely.
 For example, some products should never be dumped into the drain or sewer.

-On this job, you can get MSDSs from-

-Give the name and location of the person to see:

-Let's look at some labels and MSDSs for adhesive and resin products we use on this job.
+On this job, you can get MSDSs from- Give the name and location of the person to see: Let's look at the labels and MSDSs for some products we use on this job.